solvek/pled/README.md

 ```

-Now enter in browser `http://localhost:3000` and you'll get combined playlist in response
+Now enter in browser `http://localhost:3000` and you'll get combined playlist in response.
+If url is `http://localhost:3000?force=true` then data will be reloaded

 # API Documentation